Dental Bridge Dallas, TX

 If you want a longer-lasting option, we will recommend an implant-supported bridge.
 We will help ensure you are a good candidate for dental implants before treatment.
 You must be in good oral health and have enough healthy jaw bone to support the implant posts.
 We may recommend grafting to build up healthy jaw bone in your mouth.

 Once you are healthy, an oral surgeon places the implant posts.
-It takes time to get used to these posts as your natural jaw bone grows around them.
-After 3 to 6 months, you will return to our office, where we place the abutments.
-Abutments are pieces that connect the implant posts to your bridge.
-Finally, after more healing, we will attach your final bridge to the abutments.
+It takes a little bit of time for your mouth to adjust to these posts as your natural jaw bone grows around them.

 Restore Your Missing Teeth